matthewcobb/once-collective/index.md

 This means all the work we do is purpose driven.

-Honest feedback in our process keeps everyone growing in the projects they do.
+Honest feedback throughout our process keeps everyone on the path to higher collaboration.

 ### Content for a new landscape

-**Ears to the floor.
-Fingers on the pulse.**
+**We see the trends.
+Because we are one.**

-We take elements of psychology, emerging technologies and the latest marketing strategies to inform our process in creating new content.
+We take elements of psychology, emerging technologies and the latest marketing strategies to inform our process for creating new content.

 Our concept films bridge the gap from imagination to reality.